 Make It Mobile

-With most people using the internet exclusively on their smartphone, any marketing campaign needs to take the mobile-first approach.
-When designing your PPC ads, keep in mind that it should look good on a mobile device.
+With most people using the internet exclusively on their smartphones, any marketing campaign needs to take the mobile-first approach.
+When designing your PPC ads, keep in mind that they should look good on a mobile device.
 You have to make them attractive to capture visitors’ attention but not too flashy to distract the user from the website’s content.

 Make Use Of #Hashtags